Snowsports β€” HIT Recognition

 HIT provides trusted data after a head impact, supporting athletes, parents, and clinicians in making calmer, more informed return-to-slope decisions.

 This is a safety tool, not a performance device.
+HIT does not replace medical advice β€” always consult a qualified clinician following a significant impact.

-After a fall, it’s not always clear what happened
+After a fall, it's not always clear what happened.

 Snow, speed, and terrain can make it difficult to assess the severity of an impact.
+A skier or snowboarder may:

-• Get up immediately
+Get up immediately

-• Feel fine at first
+Feel fine at first

-• Want to continue their run
+Want to continue their run

-In youth and amateur snowsports, return-to-slope decisions are safety decisions and not competitive ones.
+Without objective information, decisions rely heavily on instinct.
+In youth and amateur snowsports, return-to-slope decisions are safety decisions β€” not competitive ones.

 HIT exists to support those moments.

-Clear data after head impacts on the slope
+Clear data after

-It helps indicate whether an impact falls within expected safety thresholds and creates an objective record that can support follow-up conversations.
+HIT records head impacts during skiing and snowboarding and presents information clearly and simply β€” helping indicate whether an impact falls within expected safety thresholds and creating an objective record to support follow-up conversations.

 This supports:

-• Awareness after a fall
+Awareness after a fall

-• Calm discussions between parents and coaches
+Calm discussions between parents and coaches

-• Informed conversations with clinicians
+Informed conversations with clinicians

+HIT does not diagnose.
 It supports better awareness and decision-making.

-Designed for safety, not performance
+Designed for safety, not performance.

 HIT is intentionally focused on safety.
+It provides:

 It provides:

-• Objective documentation after an impact
+Objective documentation after an impact

-• Clarity when symptoms may not be immediate
+Clarity when symptoms may not be immediate

-• Support for responsible return-to-slope conversations
+Support for responsible return-to-slope conversations

-There are no training dashboards or optimisation tools, just clear information when it matters.
+There are no training dashboards or optimisation tools β€” just clear information when it matters.

-What is it not...
+What is

 HIT is not:

-• A performance analytics device
+A performance analytics device

-• A medical diagnostic tool
+A medical diagnostic tool

-• A complex data system requiring interpretation
+A complex data system requiring interpretation

 Parents and coaches are not expected to analyse data.

-HIT is designed to simplify decision support, not complicate it.
+HIT is designed to simplify decision support β€” not complicate it.

-Designed for Youth & Amateur Snowsports
+Designed for Youth & Amateur Snowsports.

 Skiers & Snowboarders

-• Greater awareness after a fall
+Greater awareness after a fall

-• Support in speaking up about symptoms
+Support in speaking up about symptoms

-• Reduced pressure to continue immediately
+Reduced pressure to continue immediately

 HIT empowers young riders to prioritise their safety without fear of missing out.